usnistgov/800-63-3/sp800-63c/sec11_examples.md

 certificate.
 It should be noted that most variants of Kerberos based on a shared secret key between the subscriber and IdP derive this key from a user generated password.
-As such, they are vulnerable to offline dictionary attack by a passive eavesdropper.
+As such, they are vulnerable to offline dictionary attack by a passive eavesdropper unless SPAKE or FAST is used.

 In addition to delivering the session key to the subscriber, the AS also issues a ticket using a key it shares with the Ticket Granting Server